net-zero-dri/net-zero-dri.github.io/events.md

 ---
 ## 📅 Upcoming events

+### Early career events: Environmental sustainability and the future of digital in research (March and April)
+We are hosting two workshops, aimed at early career researchers, which provide an opportunity to learn about environmental sustainability and the future of digital research.

+We want to engage future researchers, who will be most impacted by climate change, with the net zero digital research infrastructure roadmap to ensure your voices are included and listened to.

+Further information and to register.

 ### Creative Workshops – offline option (complete before end of February)

 We have [commissioned artist Paul Millhouse-Smith](https://net-zero-dri.ceda.ac.uk/art-commission/) to deliver a large-scale art-work in response to the core ambitions - and challenges - associated with the net zero agenda.
 The final piece will inspire collective action and stimulate conversations surrounding the transition to net zero digital research infrastructure (DRI).